-These Ninja Foodi Brussel Sprouts are made in the air fryer till crispy yet tender, and will seriously convert anyone who doesn’t normally care for them.
+These Ninja Foodi Brussel Sprouts are made in the air fryer till perfectly crispy on the outside and tender on the inside.
+This brussels sprouts recipe will seriously convert anyone who doesn’t normally care for them.
 I am living proof of this, trust me.
+You’re going to love this easy side dish.

-Air fryer brussel sprouts are a totally different thing to your usual, steamed-on-the-stovetop, cabbagy-flavored sprouts.
+Air fryer brussel sprouts flavored with bacon and maple syrup are totally different from your typical steamed-on-the-stovetop, cabbage-flavored sprouts.
 These are SO DARN DELICIOUS!
+Who knew brussel sprouts could be so exciting?

 This post may contain affiliate links.
 If you make a purchase after clicking a link, I may earn a small commission AT NO COST TO YOU.
 As an Amazon Affiliate, I earn from qualifying purchases.